The benefits of taking Vitamin D and K2 together

 2.1 Calcium absorption and bone health

-2.4 Vitamin D3 benefits on sleep
+2.4 Vitamin D3 and sleep‑related considerations

 3. Daily Intake and Safety